drSandraMartin/drSandraMartin.github.io/content/post/Pub_CommsBio_2025/index.md

 ---
 title: 📚 New article out in Communications Biology
-summary: Disentangling the roles of inferior and medial frontal cortices in domain-specific and domain-general control processes
+summary: We explore the roles of inferior and medial frontal cortices in domain-specific and domain-general control processes using repetitive TMS
 date: 2024-12-27

 # Featured image